 Winter begins in Armenia in late November / early December.
 It does not last long, and the weather is generally mild, not severe, sometimes snowy.
 In Armenian capital, Yerevan, the average daily temperature in December ranges from +5 to -5 C. Sometimes it snows, and although the snow does not stay for a long, the city plunges into a real winter wonderland.
 In December, the capital completely changes: everywhere you will feel Christmas atmosphere, the city is decorated with festive lights, and the people are gradually beginning to prepare for the upcoming holidays.
 With the onset of winter, the locals prefer to wear warm coats and jackets, hats are not very common, but many people prefer.
-If you dress warmly, you can stroll through the festive streets of Yerevan, see the central Republic Square with its main Christmas tree, visit the colorful Christmas fair on the Northern Avenue, ice skate at the rink near the Opera and Ballet Theatre or participate in city events and concerts.
-If you get cold, you can warm up in the cozy cafes and restaurants of Yerevan, which you will meet all the time.
+If you dress warmly, you can stroll through the festive streets of Yerevan, see the central Republic Square with its main Christmas tree, visit the colourful Christmas fair on the Northern Avenue, ice skate at the rink near the Opera and Ballet Theatre or participate in city events and concerts.
+If you get cold, you can warm up in the cosy cafes and restaurants of Yerevan, which you will meet all the time.

 In January, the temperature slightly decreases and it may snow more often.
 At this time, the country is preparing for one of the most important Christian holidays – Christmas, which is celebrated on the 6th of January.
-On Christmas Eve many churches held celebratory service, and if you drive out from Yerevan to Etchmiadzin, the religious center of all Armenians, you can take part in the main Christmas liturgy of the country.
+On Christmas Eve many churches held celebratory service, and if you drive out from Yerevan to Etchmiadzin, the religious centre of all Armenians, you can take part in the main Christmas liturgy of the country.

 In February, the temperature in the capital starts rising a little, and by the end of the month, there is already an aroma of approaching spring.
 Even at this time the weather is unstable, and it may fall and suddenly get colder.

 Winter holiday in Armenia is especially exciting in mountainous areas, namely in ski resorts, which offer excellent opportunities for extreme lovers.
 In contrast to Yerevan, the temperature from December to January in these regions is lower, for example in Tsakhkadzor – the most popular ski resort in Armenia, it ranges from +3 to -10 C. From the mid-December it snows a lot, and the snow stays till the end of February.
-Due to such favorable weather, the whole winter you can enjoy skiing, snowboarding, and sledding.
+Due to such favourable weather, the whole winter you can enjoy skiing, snowboarding, and sledging.

 As you can see, the winter vacation in Armenia is no less attractive than in other seasons.
 The country has a lot to offer to its guests for an interesting pastime.
-A more detailed and interesting options for the winter holiday in Armenia can be found in our previous article, and if you want to spend the New Year holidays here, we recommend our fascinating New Year Tours.
+More detailed and interesting options for the winter holiday in Armenia can be found in our previous article, and if you want to spend the New Year holidays here, we recommend our fascinating New Year Tours.

 Seasons in Armenia: Spring

 Spring is a season of love and beauty.
 From the 1st of March, you can feel in the capital the approaching of warm weather, the temperature starts increasing and people pass to less warm clothes.
 The rainy period starts with an average temperature +10 / +14 C. Considering the weather in Yerevan as a starting point, do not forget that the weather in Armenia will vary from region to region.
-In March, all begin to prepare for the International Women’s Day, which is celebrated on the 8th of March, the shops begin selling the first spring flowers, among which the most favorite are snowdrops.
+In March, all begin to prepare for the International Women’s Day, which is celebrated on the 8th of March, the shops begin selling the first spring flowers, among which the most favourite are snowdrops.

-With the beginning of April it is getting warm, the trees blossom and get green.
-These wonderful spring days when it is getting warm, nature awakes from its long sleep, and everything is blooming, Armenians celebrate the National Day of Maternity (7 April) and congratulate their mothers, grandmothers, sisters and wives and give them beautiful gives and warm wishes.
+With the beginning of April, it is getting warm, the trees blossom and get green.
+These wonderful spring days when it is getting warm, nature awakes from its long sleep, and everything is blooming, Armenians celebrate the National Day of Maternity (7 April) and congratulate their mothers, grandmothers, sisters and wives and give them beautiful gifts and warm wishes.
 On this day, the country holds special events, concerts, children’s competitions and exhibitions.

 If you will be visiting Armenia between April and May, we recommend going to the most beautiful corners of the country, enjoy the fresh spring air, the warm rays of the Armenian sun, beautiful meadows, which are beginning to be covered with flowers.
 You can go to the resort town of Dilijan, travel to the Stepanavan Arboretum, to the Ararat region and enjoy the view of Mount Ararat.